 - Toe section lacks long term durability

 - A little too roomy

 Complete with anti-fatigue technology, these heavy duty work boots were built specifically for the hard working roofer.
 The thick outsoles do more than just grip any roofing materials your footwear come into contact with, they also provide you with multiple layers of comfort and protection features that do a great job absorbing extreme heat and giving support.

 Another unique feature about these Cougar Paws is the specially designed removable traction pad that fits securely onto the bottoms of the soles.
 This ensures that you’re able to climb even the steepest roofs with ease and confidence.

-- Specially made for roof workers
+- Specially made boots for roofing

 - Comfortable for 10+ hours

-- High-grade slip resistance
+- High-grade for slip resistant

 - Good breathability

 - Great foot support